lokeshsk/crawly/README.md

 - *crawly.py* script is modified version of *https://jovian.ai/saini-9* script for scraping google scholar.

 #### Donation
-If you like this project, you can give me a cup of coffee :)
+If you like this project, you can give me a cup of tea :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](lokesh.skshukla@gmail.com)